 - 2. Engagement.
 As noted in Section E, outreach will be conducted throughout the up to two-year drafting phase. - 3.
 Screening.
-During the drafting phase, potential actions compiled will be screened and only be considered further for inclusion in Vision 2032 if the appropriate workgroup and Vision 2032 Subcommittee determine through a consensus-based process that: - a.
-They are consistent with Clean Water Act §320 and NBEP's mission and vision, - b.
-They address indicators in State of the Narragansett Bay and Its Watershed or priority issues determined by a majority of the subcommittee to be relevant to the study area, - c.
-They can be completed in 10 years, - d.
-They yield results that are measurable against defined metrics, and - e.
-An entity is committed to pursue them. - 4.
+During the drafting phase, potential actions compiled will be screened and only be considered further for inclusion in Vision 2032 if the appropriate workgroup and Vision 2032 Subcommittee determines through a consensus-based process that: - a.
+It is consistent with Clean Water Act §320 and NBEP's mission and vision, - b.
+It addresses indicators in State of the Narragansett Bay and Its Watershed or priority issues determined by a majority of the subcommittee to be relevant to the study area, - c.
+It can be completed in 10 years, - d.
+It yields results that are measurable against defined metrics, and - e.
+An entity is committed to pursue it. - 4.
 Review Through Critical Lenses.
-Over several meetings the subcommittee identified three crosscutting issues that were important to consider when evaluating whether to pursue an action in Vision 2032.
+Over several meetings the subcommittee identified three cross-cutting issues that were important to consider when evaluating whether to pursue an action in Vision 2032.
 We have defined these issues as "critical lenses" here.
 Thus, during the drafting phase, the appropriate workgroup and Vision 2032 Subcommittee will vet all potential actions to determine through a consensus-based process whether they are consistent with these three critical lenses: - The action outcomes will be resilient to climate change, - The action supports sustainable resource use (e.g., land use, living resource harvest), and - Development of the action has been inclusive, and the resulting action consists of tasks that strive to deliver just, fair, and equitable distribution of benefits. - 5.
 Prioritization.
 To maximize achievement of NBEP's mission and vision, Vision 2032 will prioritize actions during the drafting phase based on the three factors below. - a.
 Does the action deliver multiple benefits?
 Benefits delivered may include improved water quality, wildlife, quality of life, human capacity to act, and other interconnected factors like public health, safety, and place identity. - b.
 Does the action span geographic boundaries?
-Boundaries of the three states, 113 towns, and watersheds that make up the study area from headwaters to the coast. - c.
+Boundaries the three states, 113 towns, and watersheds that make up the up the study area from headwaters to the coast. - c.
 Is the action deemed important by a consensus of the Vision 2032 Subcommittee?
-Important actions may be those that help communities address existing regulatory programs (e.g., Clean Water Act permits, TMDLs, local ordinances; can be completed immediately or quickly), that tackle "wicked problems" that impact public health and safety (e.g., drinking water, beach closures, hazard flooding, algal blooms), or that must/can be completed sooner than other actions.
-The Standard Social Innovation Review defines a wicked problem as problem that is difficult or impossible to solve for as many as four reasons: incomplete or contradictory knowledge, the number of people and opinions involved, the large economic burden, and the interconnected nature of these problems with other problems.
+Important actions may be those that help communities address existing regulatory programs (e.g., Clean Water Act permits, TMDLs, local ordinances; can be completed immediately or quickly), that tackle wicked problems that impact public health and safety (e.g., drinking water, beach closures, hazard flooding, algal blooms), or that must/can be completed sooner that other actions.
 Note that a more explicit action prioritization and culling scheme will be further developed after more exploration by the Vision 2032 Subcommittee and outreach to the interested public.

-Strategy Center.
-This version builds a useful equity lens onto other well-known public participation tools, including Arnstein's Ladder of Citizen Participation and the Public Participation Spectrum created by the International Association for Public Participation. https://movementstrategy.org/b/wp-content/uploads/2019/09/Spectrum-2-1-1.pdf brainstorm
+Figure 9: Action Development Process.
+Levels of engagement and descriptive text simplified from a spectrum developed by Rosa González of Facilitating Power, in collaboration with Movement Strategy Center.
+This version builds a useful equity lens onto other well-known public participation tools, including Arnstein's Ladder of Citizen Participation and the Public Participation Spectrum created by the International Association for Public Participation. https://movementstrategy.org/b/wp-content/uploads/2019/09/Spectrum-2-1-1.pdf